sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ... code...

 ### EWC Implimentation 01
 Store a dictionary of fisher matrix values and optimum weights for every unique task.
 More effective at finding weights that work for multiple tasks.
 However, this requires more memory for every task to store the fisher values and the optimum weights.
-In addition, we take a hit for the additional time to process
+In addition, we take a hit for the additional time to incorperate all the weights and fisher values into our penalty.

 ### EWC Implimentation 02
 Store a single dictionary of fisher matrix values, the current optimum weights, and the previous cumulative optimum weights.
+This strategy does not tend to find the best comprimise of weights between tasks

 ## Hybrid Rehearsal with Elastic Weight Consolidation